noodlecollie/badgerOS/docs/PimoroniInkyDriverDetails.md

 https://pinout.xyz/pinout/inky_phat has a useful diagram of the Raspberry Pi GPIO pins used by the Inky pHAT (which the 7-colour display should also use).
 Note that these pinouts are consequently mirrored horizontally when looking at the underside of the Inky.

-SPI0 is used to send commands to the display.
-I2C is used to read the EEPROM, but we can probably do without this as we already know what the display type is.
+SPI0 is used to send commands to the display, and I2C is used to read the EEPROM to ask for identity information.

-3.3v and 5v lines are both required.
+3.3v and 5v lines are both required, and at least one ground is required (when testing,

 The full set of pins used is: